TENNLab - Neuromorphic Architectures, Learning, Applications

 We are a group of faculty, post-docs, graduate students and undergraduates researching a new paradigm of computing, inspired by the human brain.
 Our research encompasses nearly every facet of the area, including current and emergent hardware implementations, theoretical models, programming techniques and applications.
 (Read More)

-- Structure-based Fitness Prediction for the Variable-structure DANNA Neuromorphic Architecture: IJCNN: The International Joint Conference on Neural Networks May, 2017.
+- A Software Framework for Comparing Training Approaches for Spiking Neuromorphic Systems: IJCNN: The International Joint Conference on Neural Networks July, 2021.

 - A Multi-Context Neural Core Design for Reconfigurable Neuromorphic Arrays: IEEE Computer Society Annual Symposium on VLSI (ISVLSI) July, 2021.

 - Scaling Constraints for Memristor-based Programmable Interconnect in Reconfigurable Computing Arrays: IEEE Computer Society Annual Symposium on VLSI (ISVLSI) July, 2021.